nurahmed12/Learning-Progress-Tracker/README.md

 # Learning Progress Tracker

-Tracking my journey towards completion of different fields.
+Tracking my journey towards completion of learning different skills.

 ## How to Use